Adam Warlock: Reception

+Throughout the character's publication history, Warlock has garnered a dedicated following and achieved cult favorite status.
+This recognition can be attributed to his notable presence and the revamp of his character by Jim Starlin in the 1970s, as well as his significant involvement in the Infinity Gauntlet storyline.

 Other versions

 The Magus

 There have been three incarnations of the Magus (/ˈmeɪgəs/), all of whom are the dark aspect of Adam Warlock.

 The original Magus is an older, evil Adam Warlock who has traveled to the past and rules a religious empire called the Universal Church of Truth.
 To ensure his own creation, he guides his younger self through a series of actions that will result in him becoming the Magus.
 With the aid of Thanos, Warlock alters his future by killing his future self before he can evolve into the Magus, destroying the Magus's timeline and erasing him from existence.

 When Warlock acquires the Infinity Gauntlet, he expels good and evil from his soul, unintentionally giving them corporeal forms.
 The evil half names himself the Magus and attempts to gain the Infinity Gauntlet for himself.
 He fails when the Infinity Watch trick him into claiming the Gauntlet when the Reality Gem has been replaced by a powerless replica, creating a subtle flaw in the Gauntlet's powers that allows his enemies to overpower him, leaving the Magus to be sealed away in the Soul Gem by Warlock.
 Since he is only part of a soul, he cannot interact with the other inhabitants of Soul World and exists only as a phantom.
 The Magus escapes the Soul Gem in an immaterial form, absorbing the life energies of others to regain tangibility.
 He is defeated by Genis-Vell and reverts to an ethereal entity.
 The Magus retaliates by wounding Genis' friend Moondragon and claiming she is destined to become his slave.

 Warlock becomes a third version of Magus when he repairs damage to the spacetime continuum.
 This Magus works for the evil Lord Mar-Vell and is killed when he fails a mission.
 The Universal Church of Truth resurrects him as a child, who is then imprisoned by the Annihilators.

 The Magus later seeks to gather the Infinity Stones with the intention of destroying the universe, but is killed during his search.
 During the "Infinity Wars" storyline, Gamora finds a younger version of Magus inside, who tells her he was sent by a "friend".